wpilibsuite/frc-docs/source/docs/software/wpilib-tools/smartdashboard/verifying-smartdashboard-is-working.rst

 This is a minimal robot program that writes a value to the SmartDashboard.
 It simply increments a counter 50 times per second to verify that the connection is working.
 However, to minimize bandwidth usage, NetworkTables by default will throttle the updates to 10 times per second.

-SmartDashboard output for the sample program
+SmartDashboard Output for the Sample Program
 --------------------------------------------

 .. image:: images/verifying-smartdashboard-is-working/smartdashboard-output-sample-program.png